+Parking off-campus is strictly prohibited and will result in significant behavioral consequences.

+Students must park in school designated parking slots only.
+Students must park on campus.
+Parking or driving on service roads (including the road behind the Harris Center and road above the baseball and football fields), neighborhood driveways or streets, faculty parking lot, or any other non-designated places is absolutely prohibited.

-- Students are expected to be on campus 10 minutes prior the first bell.
+Students are expected to be on campus 10 minutes prior the first bell.
 Drivers must allow sufficient time for the commute, especially during inclement weather or times of traffic alerts.
-It is the driver's responsibility to arrive on time or risk getting detention. - 2.
-Students must have a valid California driver's license to operate any motor vehicle at school. - 3.
-Excessive speed (limit 10 MPH) or careless driving on or off-campus renders a student liable to suspension of his driving and parking privileges and will result in detention and/or fines. - 4.
-All laws relating to the operation of motor vehicles in the state vehicle code are to be obeyed when driving on or near the school grounds. - 5.
+It is the driver's responsibility to arrive on time or risk getting detention.

+Students must have a valid California driver's license to operate any motor vehicle at school.

+Excessive speed or careless driving on-campus renders a student liable to suspension of his driving and parking privileges and will result in disciplinary action.
+A speed limit of 10 miles per hour has been established for Jesuit parking lots and lanes.

+All laws relating to the operation of motor vehicles in the state vehicle code are to be obeyed when driving on or near the school grounds.

 Students must obtain a parking permit from the Dean's Office.
-Students and parents will be required to sign a Parking Contract and pay a

-\$25.00 fee for the annual permit (that can be prorated in the 2nd semester).
+Students and parents will be required to sign a parking contract and pay a \$25.00 fee for the annual permit (that can be prorated in the second semester).
 This permit must be attached to the inside rear-view mirror or in such a way as to be clearly visible through the front windshield at all times.
-Failure to clearly display the permit will result in a \$5.00 fine.
+Failure to clearly display the permit will result in a fine.